12 Things Every Groom Should Know Before His Wedding Night

 A good number of couples did not consummate their marriage on their wedding night.
 Most cited exhaustion and travel as the main reasons.

-A wedding is an exhausting affair.
-Adding honeymoon travel right after a long day will deplete you.
-Plus further decrease the chances of happiness between the sheets.
+A wedding can be an exhausting affair.
+Adding honeymoon travel right after a long day might deplete you.
+It might further decrease the chances of happiness between the sheets.

 Staying local, either in your home or a local hotel, is becoming more common.
-Instead of jetting off right after your wedding, consider arranging your travel so you have a night at home or a local hotel before your honeymoon begins.
+Instead of leaving immediately after your wedding, think about planning your trip so you can spend a night at home or in a local hotel before starting your honeymoon travels.

 9. If you don’t want to become parents on your wedding night…